 - CPR Certification — This portion states that nursing homes must stay up-to-date with staff CPR certification.
 It also specifies mandatory “hands-on practice and in-person skills,” adding that “online-only certification is not acceptable.”
 Exclusion of online certification is also enforced by the Occupational Safety and Health Administration, or OSHA.
 The CMS allows that partial online certification is permissible, but still requires an additional in-person component to ensure proper use of technique.

 CPR requires a much greater degree of physical force and medical knowledge than most media portrayals suggest, and the emphasis on proper technique is particularly critical to patients’ survival.
 The memo reports that the American Heart Association (AHA) states that unless effective CPR is applied within the four- to six-minute window following cardiac arrest, brain damage will begin to occur.
-Considering the approximate seven-minute duration of Colleen and Halvorson’s conversation, the grim but inescapable medical conclusion is that even had Colleen or EMTs proved able to save Bayless in time, she would likely have experienced serious limitations to her physical and/or mental functioning.
+Considering the approximate seven-minute duration of Colleen and Halvorson’s conversation, the grim but inescapable medical conclusion is that even had Colleen or EMTs proved able to save Bayless in time, she would likely have experienced serious limitations to her physical and/or mental functioning, as a nursing home abuse lawyer in Philadelphia, PA knows.

 Surprisingly, the memo later mentions, “Research generally shows that CPR is ineffective in the elderly nursing home population.”
 The memo cites as evidence a 2006 study conducted by the Journal of the American Medical Directors Association (JAMDA), which found that post-CPR survival rates among the elderly plateaued around a maximum of just 11%.